Ontological argument: Mulla Sadra

-Friedrich Hegel
+Georg Wilhelm Friedrich Hegel

-In response to Kant's rejection of traditional speculative philosophy in his First Critique, and to Kant's rejection of the Ontological Argument, Friedrich Hegel proposed throughout his lifetime works that Immanuel Kant was mistaken.
+In response to Kant's rejection of traditional speculative philosophy in his First Critique, and to Kant's rejection of the Ontological Argument, Georg Wilhelm Friedrich Hegel proposed throughout his lifetime works that Immanuel Kant was mistaken.
 Hegel took aim at Kant's famous 100 thaler argument.
 Kant had said that "it is one thing to have 100 thalers in my mind, and quite a different thing to have 100 thalers in my pocket".
 According to Kant, we can imagine a God, but that does not prove that God exists.

 Hegel argued that Kant's formulation was inaccurate.
 He referred to Kant's error in all of his major works from 1807 to 1831: for Hegel, the "true" is the "whole" (PhG, para.
 20), and the "true" is the Geist – which is to say "spirit", or "God".
 Thus, God is the whole of the cosmos, both unseen as well as seen.
 This error of Kant, therefore, was his comparison of a finite, contingent entity such as 100 thalers, with infinite, necessary Being, i.e. the whole.
 According to Hegel, when regarded as the whole of being, unseen as well as seen, and not simply "one being among many", then the ontological argument flourishes, and its logical necessity becomes obvious.
 Hegel signed a book contract in 1831, the year of his death, for a work entitled Lectures on the Proofs of the Existence of God.
 Hegel died before finishing the book.
 It was to have three sections: (1) The Cosmological Argument; (2) The Teleological Argument; and (3) the Ontological Argument.
 Hegel died before beginning sections 2 and 3.
 His work is published today as incomplete, with only part of his Cosmological Argument intact.

 To peruse Hegel's ideas on the ontological argument, scholars have had to piece together his arguments from various paragraphs from his other works.
 Some scholars have even gone as far to suggest that Hegel's entire philosophy comprises an ontological argument.